MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

    ![Screenshot showing the Reset password button in the Microsoft 365 admin center.](../Media/reset-password-button.png)

-1. In the **Reset Password** fly-out page on the right, ensure all options are deselected.
+1. In the **Reset Password** flyout page on the right, ensure all options are deselected.

    This will ensure that you can select a password for the three users being used for exercises, and that these passwords won't need to be reset when you first sign in.

 1. In the **Password** field, enter a password you can remember to reset the user passwords to be used in future exercises.

-1. At the bottom of the **Reset password** fly-out page, select the **Reset password** button.
+1. At the bottom of the **Reset password** flyout page, select the **Reset password** button.

 1. On the **Passwords have been reset** page, you should see the three user accounts that have been reset.
-At the bottom of this fly-out page, select **Close**.
+At the bottom of this flyout page, select **Close**.

 You have successfully reset passwords for lab exercises.